Beverlee McKinsey: Alexandra Spaulding

-In 1992, McKinsey took advantage of an out in her contract and abruptly left GL.
+In 1992, McKinsey took advantage of an out in her contract, and abruptly left the show.
 Soap journalist Michael Logan wrote about the turn of events:Interviewing McKinsey was a dream.
 There were never any "I just love everyone I work with" cliches.
 After she exited Guiding Light, McKinsey cited her "not very pleasant" work environment for one of the reasons she chose to leave the daytime serial.
 Looking at her contract, she discovered she could leave the show after every six-month period.
 So McKinsey took advantage of the contract the day before her annual eight-week vacation.
 McKinsey went on permanent vacation.
 McKinsey adamantly defended her choice to exit the show.
 Her bosses felt they had been bamboozled.
 "They're bent out of shape because, for once, somebody beat 'em at their own game," she said.
 "I had warned Jill (the show's then-executive producer Jill Farren Phelps) – although I don't think she paid attention to me – that I was not happy.
 I was not happy with the story line."
 She had confided in Phelps previously that she was frustrated enough to quit, and was told in response that perhaps she should read her contract.

-McKinsey later quipped that perhaps it was Phelps and the rest of the Guiding Light production team who should have read the contract.
+McKinsey later quipped that perhaps Phelps and the rest of the Guiding Light production team were who should have read the contract.
 "They didn't read the contract!
 I read it very closely.
 I knew every word.
 The next day, they were all combing over the contract.
 Somebody said, 'Maybe Beverlee's not familiar with the contract.'
 Well, of course she was!
 She wrote it, you bozos.
 She wrote it!
 I've had this out clause since 1986.
 I asked for it and it was P&G that determined how much notice they wanted me to give – and they chose eight weeks."